CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/Task-3.md

 ## Task 3 : Visualization using PowerBI Report and Dashboard

-In this task, you will use the existing comprehensive Power BI report and make changes on the data source settings and create a dashboard to visualize key metrics and insights for a call center, enabling data-driven decision-making and performance analysis.
+In this task, you will utilize the existing comprehensive Power BI report.
+Your objective is to make necessary changes to the data source settings and craft a dashboard that effectively visualizes key metrics and insights pertinent to a call center.
+Be prepared to configure the data source settings and create a dashboard that aligns with the specific requirements and objectives of the call center analysis

 1. Open **PowerBI Desktop** from the Virtual machine